LAVA-LAB/DynAbs/ReadMe.md

 # What arguments can be passed?

-Below, we list all arguments that can be passed to the command for running SLURF.
+Below, we list all arguments that can be passed to the command for running the program.
 Arguments are given as `--<argument name> <value>`.
 Note that only the `model` argument is required; all others are optional (and have certain default values).

 | Argument           | Required? | Default            | Type                     | Description |
 | ---                | ---       | ---                | ---                      | ---         |